Find Affordable College Courses

 Winston-Salem, NC

-Our analysis found Wake Forest University to be the best school for chemistry students who want to pursue a degree in North Carolina.
-Located in the midsize city of Winston-Salem, Wake Forest University is a private not-for-profit school with a moderately-sized student population.
+Our 2023 rankings named Wake Forest University the best school in North Carolina for chemistry students.
+Located in the medium-sized city of Winston-Salem, Wake Forest University is a private not-for-profit school with a moderately-sized student population.

 On average, chemistry graduates from Wake Forest University take out $21,500 in student loans while working on their degree.

-The excellent programs at North Carolina State University helped the school earn the #2 place on this year’s ranking of the best chemistry schools in North Carolina.
+You’ll be in good company if you decide to attend North Carolina State University.
+It ranked #2 on our 2023 Best Chemistry Schools in North Carolina list.
 Located in the large city of Raleigh, NC State is a public college with a fairly large student population.

 After completing their degree, chemistry graduates from NC State carry an average student debtload of $22,443.